 It was Ambler's first hotel.

-Fun Fact #1: The name was called "The Ambler Park Hotel" from 1870-1880.
+Fun Fact #1: It was called "The Ambler Park Hotel" from 1870-1880.

 When William died in 1879, the property was transferred to his son Alfred S. Acuff (1837-1891).
 In 1883, Samuel T. Godfrey (1844-1931) bought the property for $13,500.
-During his ownership, he expanded the hotel and rebuilt the stables of stone as it existed for many years after it was burned in 1890.
+During his ownership, he expanded the hotel and rebuilt the stables of stone as it existed for many years before after it was burned in 1890.

 When William died in a horrific train wreck in Hatfield, his son Irvin H. Blackburn (1863-1942) took over the hotel business.

-Fun Fact #2: William and his son Irvin operated the Centre Square Hotel (Waggon Inn) prior to operating Hotel Ambler.
+Fun Fact #2: William and his son Irvin operated the Centre Square Hotel (Waggon Inn) prior to operating The Hotel Ambler.

 Prior to World War I, Joseph H. Fretz purchased the hotel, and sold the corner where the horse sales took place to the Ambler Trust Company.